 Offer a healthy and balanced diet.
 A healthy and balanced diet is needed by your dog who lacks bladder control.
 A diet filled with whole foods, fiber, protein, etc. will give him the proper nutrients for a healthy body.

-Supplement.
-Provide your fur-baby supplements, like the Pet Parents® Bladder Dog Cranberry Supplement, that will provide your fur-baby support for kidney and bladder health.
+Provide Bladder Supplements.
+Provide your dog with supplements, like the Pet Parents® Bladder Dog Cranberry Supplement, that will provide your furbaby support for kidney and bladder health.
 It contains cranberry extract, D-Mannose and other essential nutrients that work together to flush out bad bacteria and promote optimum bladder muscle function.

 Lack of bladder control in dogs may be one of a pet parent's greatest challenges but there are ways on how you can manage it and as always, Pet Parents® is here to be your helping hand, so you and your dog can live a happier and healthier life!